jonhilt/awesome-virtual-user-groups/readme.md

 # Potentially Virtual Conferences

 * [DDD East Anglia](https://www.dddeastanglia.com) - Looking into running an online event for 2020
-* [NDC Conferences](https://dylanbeattie.net/2020/03/18/ndc-online-community-ambassador.html) - A blog post from Dylan Beattie about joining NDC conferences as their Online Community Ambassador, working with them to help them deliver virtual events and conferences over the coming months.
+* [NDC Conferences](https://dylanbeattie.net/2020/03/18/ndc-online-community-ambassador.html) - A blog post from Dylan Beattie about joining NDC conferences as their Online Community Ambassador, working with them to deliver virtual events and conferences over the coming months.